 b) unless, given the location of the relevant source or expertise that is the object or subject matter of the Event, it makes greater logistical sense to hold the Event outside Croatia.

-4. In the event of organisation of International Events in Croatia or abroad, promotional materials which appears on temporary exhibition stands at the venue of the Event aimed at distribution to participants of the Event may refer to Medicinal Products (or uses) which are not registered in the country where the Event takes place providing that:
+4. In the event of organisation of International Events in Croatia or abroad, promotional materials which appears on temporary exhibition stands at the Location of the Event aimed at distribution to participants of the Event may refer to Medicinal Products (or uses) which are not registered in the country where the Event takes place providing that:

 a. any such promotional material is accompanied by a suitable statement indicating countries in which the Medicinal Product is registered and makes clear that the Medicinal Product or use is not registered in the country of the Event; and